 “Easy there, Gul,” San said, raising her hands in a form of surrender.
 “We wouldn’t want to do something that we’ll both regret.”

 “Yes,” the little admiral said, looking out the window, “it would be unfortunate.”
 Through the transparisteel pane, he could see the Veritas and the Pericles attempting to dodge incoming weapons fire.
 The Trident had come into view now, and the Excelsior class vessel was trying its best to guard the unarmed Sally Mae.

 “Unfortunate for you, you mean.”
 Evek smiled back at him with pride but he didn’t expect what would happen next.
-Tattok jumped forward off the table and towards him, his fist striking him square in the jaw.
-The Cardassian leader fell backwards as the Roylan bounced off of him and towards the guard covering Hollis and the others.
+Tattok jumped toward him, his fist striking him square in the gut.
+The Cardassian leader fell backwards as the Roylan turned and ran towards the guard covering Hollis and the others.
 With a side-kick from his left leg, he knocked him against the wall, rendering him unconscious as well.